The timezone information files used by tzset(3) are

 transforming a TZif file's transition times into transitions appropriate for

-another time zone specified via a POSIX.1-2017-style TZ string that lacks
+another time zone specified via a proleptic TZ string that lacks rules.
+For

-and there is no TZif file "EET-2EEST", the
+example, when TZ="EET-2EEST" and there is no TZif file

-default rules are installation-dependent, and no implementation is known to
+installation-dependent, and no implementation is known to support this

-support this feature for timestamps past 2037, so users desiring (say) Greek
+feature for timestamps past 2037, so users desiring (say) Greek time should

 conformance is required and older timestamps need not be handled